HsiangHung/Machine_Learning_Note/ML_application/Anti-Abuse/README.md

 * Pattern features — Mapping of user-generated text to a categorical space (e.g. patterns in email addresses)
 * Frequency features — Frequency of each feature value over all the individual accounts and their distribution over these frequencies.
 Clusters of legitimate accounts have some high-frequency and some low-frequency data, clusters of **malicious accounts** however, show **less variance** in their data frequencies.

+3. **Account Scorer**: this component assigns the clustering aggregated features to individual account.
+We then used the generated features plus raw features to train the models and evaluate their performance on previously unseen data.